uwe-ss/YetAnotherRadio/README.md

 Or Copy the extension directory to `~/.local/share/gnome-shell/extensions/` and enable it via GNOME Extensions.

+## Translating

+If you would like to help translate Yet Another Radio into your language, see the detailed instructions in [TRANSLATING.md](TRANSLATING.md).

 ## License

 This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0+).